-Violation Controlled Substance Category Classification Committing one of the crimes listed in the first two rows of this table for the purpose of enabling the distribution of a controlled substance to an inmate or on the grounds of a correctional facility.
+Committing one of the crimes listed in the previous two rows of this table if the violation N/A If the base violation is a first-degree felony, the violation will remain a first-degree felony; occurs in (or in an area within 100 feet of) a public or private elementary, secondary, vocational, or postsecondary school between 6 a.m. and 10 p.m.; on (or in an area within 100 feet of) the grounds of a public or private elementary, secondary, vocational, or postsecondary school between 6 a.m. and 10 p.m.; on (or in an area within 100 feet of) however, the offender will not be eligible for probation. the property of a preschool or child-care facility during its hours of operation; in (or in an area within 100 feet of) a public park, amusement park, arcade, or recreation center while the facility in question is open to the public; on (or in an area within 100 feet of) the property of a house of worship; on (or in an area within 100 feet of) If the base violation is less than a first-degree felony, the violation will be raised by one degree. library property while the library is open to the public; or in the presence of a person under 18 years old, regardless of where the act occurs.
+Committing one of the crimes listed in the first two rows of this table for the purpose of enabling the distribution of a controlled substance to an inmate or on the grounds of a correctional facility.
 N/A If the base violation is a first-degree felony, the violation will remain a first-degree felony; however, the offender will not be eligible for probation.
 Violating this provision adds an extra year to the violator's imprisonment sentence and allows the court the option to add up to five years to the violator's imprisonment sentence.
 If the base violation is less than a first-degree felony, the violation will be raised by one degree.
 Violating this provision adds an extra year to the violator's imprisonment sentence and allows the court the option to add up to five years to the violator's imprisonment sentence.
-Unlawful possession or use 11 of a controlled substance or Marijuana (100 lbs. or more) Second-degree felony controlled substance analog.
-12 Schedule I or II, or a controlled substance analog Class A misdemeanor-first or second conviction Third-degree felony-third or subsequent conviction Marijuana (less than 100 lbs.), a listed controlled substance found in Utah Code Ann. § 58-37-4.2, or any other controlled substance Class B misdemeanor-first or second conviction Class A misdemeanor-third conviction Third-degree felony-fourth or subsequent conviction Unlawful possession or use of a controlled substance or controlled substance analog while on the property of a correctional facility, public jail, or other place of confinement Marijuana (100 lbs. or more) First-degree felony (plus an extra year of imprisonment, and with the court having the option to add up to five additional years of imprisonment) Schedule I or II, or a controlled substance analog Third-degree felony (plus an extra year of imprisonment, and with the court having the option to add up to five additional years of imprisonment)-first or second conviction Second-degree felony (plus an extra year of imprisonment, and with the court having the option to add up to five additional years of imprisonment)-third or subsequent conviction Marijuana (less than 100 lbs.), a listed controlled substance found in Utah Code Ann. § 58-37-4.2, or any other Class B misdemeanor (plus an extra six months of imprisonment)-first or second conviction controlled substance Class A misdemeanor (plus an extra six months of imprisonment)-third conviction Third-degree felony (plus an extra six months of imprisonment)-fourth or subsequent conviction Possession of an altered or forged prescription or written order All controlled substances Class B misdemeanor-first conviction for a controlled substance; or for an owner, tenant, licensee, or person in control of a building, room, tenement, vehicle, boat, Class A misdemeanor-second conviction
+Unlawful possession or use 11 of a controlled Marijuana (100 lbs. or more) Second-degree felony substance or controlled substance analog.
+12 Schedule I or II, or a controlled substance analog Class A misdemeanor-first or second conviction Third-degree felony-third or subsequent conviction Marijuana (less than 100 lbs.), a listed controlled substance found in Utah Code Ann.
+Class B misdemeanor-first or second conviction § 58-37-4.2, or any other controlled substance Class A misdemeanor-third conviction Third-degree felony-fourth or subsequent conviction Unlawful possession or use of a controlled substance or controlled substance analog while Marijuana (100 lbs. or more) First-degree felony (plus an extra year of imprisonment, and with the court having the